colinligertwood/notebook/chocolate-chip-cookies.md

 4. Using a 3-tbsp (45 ml) ice cream scoop, spoon five to six balls of dough on each baking sheet, spacing them out evenly.
 5. Bake one sheet at a time for 8 to 9 minutes or until lightly browned all over.
 They will still be very soft in the centre.
 Cool completely on the baking sheet.

+**Notes**

+- Make in advance and let rest in the fridge for up to three days before baking.
+The cookies will get better and better the longer you way.